 Strategies are sold and what we actually have are blocks of activities that are generally disconnected from the business objectives.

-- Economic impact: radically changing profitability curves.
+- Economic impact: radically altering the profitability curves.

 Misunderstanding of the digital economy

-Absence of digital duality
+Absence of the duality of digital